The Living Church

 The Living Church is a magazine based in Milwaukee, Wisconsin, providing commentary and news on the Episcopal Church and the wider Anglican Communion.
+It is the flagship publication of The Living Church Foundation.
 In continuous publication since 1878, it has generally been identified with the Anglo-Catholic wing of Anglicanism, and has been cited by national newspapers as a representative of that party.
 It absorbed a number of earlier Anglo-Catholic publications, including The American Churchman, Catholic Champion (1901), and The Angelus (1904).
 Theologically and culturally, it tends to have a moderate-to-conservative slant.

 On June 21, 1931, the last issues of associated periodicals, The Young Churchman and The Shepherd's Arms were published.

-The editor of The Living Church is Mark Michael.
+The Executive Director and Publisher of The Living Church Foundation is Matthew S. C. Olver and the Editor-in-Chief of The Living Church Magazine is Mark Michael.
 The periodical is a member of the Associated Church Press, a religious periodical group.
 Some of the magazine's content has been made available online since the late 20th century.